weberjn/jBM/README.md

 # jBM - Online Bookmark Manager

 jBM is a Java Web Application to collect your bookmarks online.
+Data is stored in PostgreSQL.

 Add bookmarks with a bookmarklet, the web gui or an Android app.